wdk-docs/vscode-docs/docs/languages/json.md

 ---
 Order: 3
 Area: languages
-TOCTitle: JSON
+title: JSON
-ContentId: FB3B14D9-A59A-4968-ACFC-5FB5D4E9B70E
+id: FB3B14D9-A59A-4968-ACFC-5FB5D4E9B70E
 PageTitle: JSON editing in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Edit JSON files in Visual Studio Code
+description: Edit JSON files in Visual Studio Code
 ---

 # Editing JSON with Visual Studio Code

 JSON is a data format that is common in configuration files like `package.json` or `project.json`.
 We also use it extensively in Visual Studio Code for our configuration files.
 When opening a file that ends with `.json`, VS Code provides features to make it simpler to write or modify the file's content.